Hashim Thaçi: Early life and education

-Hashim Thaçi was born in the village of Burojë, Skenderaj, SFR Yugoslavia (now Kosovo).
+Hashim Thaçi was born on 24 April 1969 in the village of Burojë, Skenderaj, SFR Yugoslavia (now Kosovo).
 His family comes from the Thaçi tribe.
-Skenderaj is located in the Drenica valley, a historical region resistant of Serbian rule.
+Skenderaj is located in the Drenica valley, a region historically resistant to Serbian rule.
 Drenica would become the birthplace of the Kosovo Liberation Army (KLA) in the early 1990s.

 Thaçi studied philosophy and history at the University of Pristina.
 By 1993, he was living in Switzerland, where he joined the Albanian political émigré group.
-He registered for postgraduate studies at the University of Zürich in the departments of history and international relations and later got his masters.
-As a young man, Thaçi was part of a group committed to overthrowing Yugoslavia's government, which was financed and supported by Enver Hoxha, the former dictator of Albania.
+He registered for postgraduate studies at the University of Zürich in the departments of history and international relations, achieving a master's degree.

+As a young man, Thaçi joined the People's Movement of Kosovo (LPK), an underground group committed to overthrowing the Yugoslav government that had been historically financed and ideologically shaped by the regime of Albania's former dictator, Enver Hoxha.

 Role in KLA

 In 1993, Thaçi became a member of the inner circle of the KLA.
 The charisma of leaders such as Thaçi helped the KLA gain support from Kosovo Albanians.
-On 22 May 1993, together with Ilaz Kodra, Thaçi led an attack in Glogovac against the Serbian Police.
-The attack was a victory for the KLA and 5 officers were killed and 2 were injured.
+On 22 May 1993, together with Ilaz Kodra, Thaçi led an attack in Glogovac against Serbian police.
+The attack was a victory for the KLA; five officers were killed and two were injured.

 Thaçi (nom de guerre "Gjarpëri" − The Snake) was responsible for securing financial means and armaments, and training recruits in Albania to be dispatched to Kosovo.
-On 11 July 1997, Thaçi was tried in absentia and convicted by the District Court in Pristina for terrorism associated with his activities in the KLA, and sentenced to 10 years in prison.
+On 11 July 1997, Thaçi was tried in absentia and convicted by the district court in Pristina for terrorism associated with his activities in the KLA, and sentenced to 10 years in prison.

-Hashim Thaçi participated in the Battle of Rezalla, the KLA's first major-battle, which occurred on November 25.
-Many Yugoslav forces were killed and their artillery and vehicles damaged after they were ambushed by KLA insurgents led by Adem Jashari.
-As a result, Yugoslav forces retreated to the village of Llausha where they shot 2 Albanian teachers who worked in the primary school of the village.
+Thaçi participated in the Battle of Rezalla, the KLA's first major battle, which occurred on 25 November.
+Many Yugoslav fighters were killed and their artillery and vehicles damaged after they were ambushed by KLA insurgents led by Adem Jashari.
+As a result, Yugoslav forces retreated to the village of Llausha where they shot two Albanian teachers who worked in the primary school of the village.

 In March 1999, Thaçi participated in the Rambouillet negotiations as the leader of the Kosovar Albanian team.
-Thaçi was perceived by western diplomats during the negotiations as the "voice of reason" within the KLA: his attendance at the negotiations demonstrated a willingness to accept autonomy for Kosovo within Serbia at a time when other rebel leaders rejected any solution short of full national independence.
+Thaçi was perceived by western diplomats during the negotiations as the "voice of reason" within the KLA; his attendance demonstrated a willingness to accept autonomy for Kosovo within Serbia at a time when other rebel leaders rejected any solution short of full national independence.

 Thaçi emerged from the final diplomatic settlement as the leader of the strongest faction within a KLA rife with factionalism.
 He moved quickly to consolidate power, unilaterally naming himself prime minister within a provisional government and allegedly ordering the assassination of the leaders of rival armed factions.